T-Systems-MMS/phonebook/docs/pages/development-guides/theme-development/theme-development.md

 ## **Get the sample themes**

-The source code for the prebuild themes you can find [here](https://github.com/angular/components/tree/877de5691b8dd755af4a2f77b4cf57f2d374e107/src/lib/core/theming/prebuilt).
-This can you use to get started with your own themes.
-For colors you can take view this [file](https://github.com/angular/components/blob/877de5691b8dd755af4a2f77b4cf57f2d374e107/src/lib/core/theming/_palette.scss)
+The source code for the prebuild themes can be found [here](https://github.com/angular/components/tree/877de5691b8dd755af4a2f77b4cf57f2d374e107/src/lib/core/theming/prebuilt). ou can use them to get started with your own themes.
+For colors, you can take a look at this [file](https://github.com/angular/components/blob/877de5691b8dd755af4a2f77b4cf57f2d374e107/src/lib/core/theming/_palette.scss)

 ## **Develop your themes**